Degree Audit FAQs

-Q: What is a degree audit?
+Q: What is My MarAUDIT?

 Q: Is my information confidential?

-Q: Who can access Degree Audits?
+Q: Who can access My MarAUDIT?

 A: No. You can use the course link to view available sections and CRNs for scheduled courses within your audit, but registration will continue to be handled through the Registration link in MAX.

-A: Grades are viewable on the degree audit after grades have been processed for the semester.
+A: Grades are viewable on your degree audit after grades have been processed for the semester.
 Grades will not appear on the audit as they are entered by your professor, you will only see them once the grading period for the University has ended for a term.
 Courses in-progress are listed with a grade of "IP".

 Q: What do I do if I believe my academic information is incorrect?